Government benefits for retirees.

 I was in a Retirement Planning meeting with a client of mine.
 He is thinking of retirement in about 5-7 years.
 As we were working through some of the numbers he asked how the survivor pension that he collects will be affected by his CPP when he starts to receive that payment.
 That made me think that a review of the government benefits and how they work with each other would be a good topic for today.

 The CPP Survivor Benefit is paid to the common-law partner or legal spouse of the contributor who has passed away.
 A reminder that if you are widowed more than once you can collect only one of the survivor pensions.
 CRA says you can collect the larger of the two pensions.

 The dollar amount that you will receive is based on a few things.
-First, how long did the deceased contributor pay into the CPP and how much.
-Second, your age and thirdly, if you are receiving a CPP disability benefit or other retirement pension.
+First, how long did the deceased contributor pay into the CPP and how much?
+Second, your age and thirdly, if you are receiving a CPP disability benefit or other retirement pensions.

 To answer my client’s concern regarding his survivor pension and the inevitable collection of his CPP, he cannot receive the maximum CPP and maximum survivor benefit.
 The two will be combined into a monthly payment.
 The most that my client is allowed to receive is the maximum retirement pension.

 The Canada Pension Plan provides to Canadians who qualify a monthly retirement benefit.
 You can start collecting at age 65 but you can collect as early as age 60 at a reduced amount or after age 65 you can collect a higher amount.